rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 Line 4 calls a helper function ocl_read_binary to read a binary file into a char array.
 This helper function is provided with the TI OpenCL product.
 To use this function, you must include ocl_util.h to see the function prototype.
-This can bee seen in line 1 of the above example.
+This can be seen in line 1 of the above example.
 Also, you will additionally need to link the host application with the library containing the helper function.
 Add -locl_util as a linker option.